Micronesian mythology: Kiribati mythology

 Auriaria is a red-haired giant chieftain who fell in love with the beautiful red-haired woman, Nei Tituaabine, but they had no children.
 Nei Tituaabine died and from her grave grew three trees—a coconut from her head, a pandanus from her heels and an almond from her navel.
 She became a tree goddess.

-Kai-n-Tiku-Aba ("tree of many branches") is a sacred tree located in Samoa, which grew on the back of a man named Na Abitu.
+Kai-n-Tiku-Aba ("tree of many branches") is a sacred tree located in Samoa, which grew on the back of a man named Na Atibu.
 Koura-Abi, a destructive man, broke it.
 Sorrowful, the people of Samoa scattered across the world.

 Uekera is a tree that reaches to the heavens, the "tree of knowledge" in Kiribati legend.
 It is said to have been planted in Buariki village in North Tarawa by Nei Tekanuea.
 It is the inspiration for the name of the Kiribati weekly newspaper, Te Uekera.